 If you don’t want to spend the whole day on Koh Nang Yuan, you can make a short visit as part of a snorkelling tour.
 This full day snorkelling tour allows you to explore 5 of the top snorkelling points around Koh Tao.
-You can book this trip in advance with Klook for just 750 baht.
+The tour costs just 750 baht.

 The island of Koh Tao offers plenty of beaches to explore.
 The two main beaches, Sairee Beach and Chalok Baan Bay, are popular for a reason.
 The beaches are stunning, plus there’s plenty of restaurants and bars to escape from the sun in.

-With white powdered sand contrasted against the vibrant turquoise sea, relaxing on this quiet beach is a great way to spend a few hours of your day.
+With white powdered sand contrasted against the vibrant turquoise sea, relaxing on the quiet Sai Daeng Beach is a great way to spend a few hours of your day.

 Having been described as reminiscent of the early tourism days of Koh Tao in the 80’s and 90’s, this unspoilt gem is the perfect hideaway spot.

-Find yourself one of the empty hammocks that line the beach and just observe it’s natural splendor.
-The tranquility also invites a variety of fish including orange spine unicornfish, batfish and yellowtail barracuda.
+Find yourself one of the empty hammocks that line Sai Nuan, and just observe it’s natural splendour.
+The tranquillity also invites a variety of fish including orange spine unicorn fish, batfish and yellowtail barracuda.